-Childhood is a beautiful creation by poet Marcus Natten which revolves around the lost childhood.
+Childhood is a beautiful creation by poet Marcus Natten which revolves around lost childhood.
 The numerous changes with the growing age, two-sided faces of people, and the lost childhood are exquisitely narrated with a very simple and engaging voice.
-The poet tries to find out what was that point where he lost his childhood exactly.
+The poet tries to find out exactly what was the point where he lost his childhood.
 He discusses the instances where he might have lost his childhood.
 He talks about how his innocence vanished.
-Slowly, he was unknowingly introduced into the term “Hypocrite.”
+Slowly, he was unknowingly introduced to the term “Hypocrite.”
 The people pretend to be nice, but in reality, they are not.
 Their preached love doesn’t reflect in their actions.
 Childhood is the time when we don’t know the inner bitterness of people, and we simply think they love us unconditionally.
 With this bad experience, he has lost all his confidence to trust someone easily.
 He recalls when his thoughts changed, and he entered the maturity stage.
 He started thinking logically instead of merely believing in people.
-The poet also throws some light about developing one’s own opinion.
+The poet also throws some light on developing one’s own opinion.
 Now, let us discuss the summary of childhood.

 Here, the poet complains about the difference between actual and pretended behavior.
-The second stanza of the childhood poem summary shows the multi-faced nature by most of the adults, which should be considered as an essential matter of concern.
-So he thinks, was this the time when his childhood go?
+The second stanza of the childhood poem summary shows the multi-faced nature of most of the adults, which should be considered as an essential matter of concern.
+So he thinks, was this the time when his childhood went?